Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 \section{Methods}

-In this section, we present the more technical details of our work, first with an introduction to the corpora we have compiled to evaluate \ourApproach, then by providing more details about the \posNoise content-masking algorithm as well as the details of the Kneser-Ney smoothing algorithm, the likelihood ratio framework for forensic sciences and, finally, the Siamese neural network baseline method, \bertmethod, developed for this analysis.
+In this section, we present the more technical details of our work, first with an introduction to the corpora we have compiled to evaluate \ourApproach, then by providing more details about the \posNoise content-masking algorithm as well as the details of the Kneser-Ney smoothing algorithm, the likelihood ratio framework for forensic sciences.